tikv/rfcs/text/2018-10-25-batch-split.md

 # Drawbacks

-- When use approximate way, Region may split into several disproportional Regions due to size estimation.
+- When the approximate way is used, Region may split into several disproportional Regions due to size estimation.

 # Alternatives